aws-greengrass/aws-greengrass-component-examples/machine-learning/lambda-v2/README.md

 The following configuration is applicable for both the `com.lambda.DLRImageClassification` and `com.lambda.DLRObjectDetection` inference components.

-Since these inference components are lambda components, we can set the following configuration values only during the deployment.
-More info on setting configuration during deployment can be found [here](https://docs.aws.amazon.com/greengrass/v2/developerguide/update-component-configurations.html)
+The com.lambda.DLRImageClassification and com.lambda.DLRObjectDetection inference components require the following configuration parameters.
+You specify these configuration values when you deploy the components.
+Because these component are Lambda function components, you can't set default configuration values in the component recipe.
+For more information, see [Update component configurations](https://docs.aws.amazon.com/greengrass/v2/developerguide/update-component-configurations.html).

-- **accessControl** (Optional) : The object that contains the authorization policy that allows the component to publish messages to the default notifications topic.
+- **accessControl** (Optional) : The authorization policy that allows the component to publish MQTT messages to AWS IoT Core on the default notifications topic.

-    Default:
+    Example:
     ```
     "accessControl": {
         "aws.greengrass.ipc.mqttproxy": {